braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line/messaging_users.md

 ### Creating a trigger for unrecognized responses

-After creating action groups for the custom filter phrases, add an additional action group to the action path for **Send LINE message**, and don't check **Where the message body**.
+After creating action groups for the custom filter phrases, add another action group to the action path for **Send LINE message**, and don't check **Where the message body**.
 This will catch all unrecognized user responses, similar to an “else” clause.

 For this message, you should send a LINE message informing the user that this channel is not monitored by a human and, if needed, guide them to a support channel.